CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-Basics/NetQ-Components.md

 ## NetQ Core

 The NetQ core performs the data collection, storage, and processing for delivery to various user interfaces.
-It is comprised of a collection of scalable components running entirely within a single server.
-The NetQ software queries this server, rather than individual devices enabling greater scalability of the system.
-Each of these components is described briefly here.
+It is composed of a collection of scalable components running entirely within a single server.
+The NetQ software queries this server, rather than individual devices, enabling greater system scalability.
+Each of these components is described briefly below.

 ### Data Aggregation